Faster Randomized Methods for Orthogonality Constrained Problems

 \end{proof}

-\subsection{Proof of Theorem~\ref{thm:morestabilityLDA}}
+\subsection{Proof of Theorem \ref{thm:morestabilityLDA}}

-\begin{proof} To show that $\matW^{\star}$ is a strict local minimum of $\flda$ we show that the eigenvalues of the Riemannian Hessian at $\matW^{\star}$ are strictly positive (see \cite[Proposition 6.2.]{boumal2020intromanifolds}).
-Moreover, under the assumption that for all $i=1,...,d$ the values $\rho_{i}$ are distinct, we prove that $\matW^{\star}$ is the only local minimum of $\flda$ and all other critical points are either saddle points or strict local maximizers.
+\begin{proof} To show that $\matW^{\star}$ is a strict local minimum of $\flda$ we show that the eigenvalues of the Riemannian Hessian at $\matW^{\star}$ are strictly positive (see \cite[Proposition 6.5.]{boumal2022intromanifolds}).
+Moreover, under the assumption that for all $i=1,...,d$ the values $\rho_{i}$ are distinct, we prove that $\matW^{\star}$ is the only local minimum of $\flda$ (and it is also strict) and all other critical points are either saddle points or strict local maximizers.

-Eq. \eqref{eq:LDAproofRayleigh} helps to determine the signs of the eigenvalues of the Riemannian Hessian at any critical point $\matW\in\Stiefellda$ and in particular at $\matW^{\star}$: the matrices $\ldaB$ and $\matM$ are both SPD matrices, therefore for $\xi_{\matW}\neq\mat 0$ the term $\Trace{\xi_{\matW}^{\T}(\ldaB)\xi_{\matW}}/\Trace{\xi_{\matW}^{\T}\matM\xi_{\matW}}>0$, thus only Eq. (\ref{eq:ldarayleighforMeqB-1}), where $\mat 0\neq\xi_{\matW}\in T_{\matW}\Stiefellda$ determines the signs.
-In addition, at a critical point $\matW\in\Stiefellda$ Eq. (\ref{eq:ldarayleighforMeqB-1}) equals to the quotient $R(\xi_{\matW})$ for the choice $\matM=\ldaB$, since \cite[ Proposition 5.5.6 and Eq.
+Eq. \eqref{eq:LDAproofRayleigh} helps to determine the signs of the eigenvalues of the Riemannian Hessian at any critical point $\matW\in\Stiefellda$ and in particular at $\matW^{\star}$: the matrices $\ldaB$ and $\matM_{\matW}$ are both SPD matrices, therefore for $\xi_{\matW}\neq\mat 0$ the term thus only Eq. (\ref{eq:ldarayleighforMeqB-1}), where $\mat 0\neq\xi_{\matW}\in T_{\matW}\Stiefellda$ determines the signs.
+In addition, at a critical point $\matW\in\Stiefellda$ Eq. (\ref{eq:ldarayleighforMeqB-1}) equals to the quotient $R(\xi_{\matW})$ for the choice $\matM_{\matW}\coloneqq\ldaB$, since \cite[Proposition 5.5.6 and Eq.
 (5.25)]{AMS09} show that at a critical point the term $g_{\matW}(\xi_{\matW},\hess{\flda[\xi_{\matW}]})$ which is the numerator of $R(\xi_{\matW})$ do not depend on the choice of Riemannian metric.
-Thus, the optimal values of Eq. (\ref{eq:ldarayleighforMeqB-1}) satisfying Eq. (\ref{eq:LDAopt1a-1}) or Eq. (\ref{eq:LDAopt2a-1}) are the eigenvalues of the Riemannian Hessian at $\matW\in\Stiefellda$ with the choice $\matM=\ldaB$.
+Thus, the optimal values of Eq. (\ref{eq:ldarayleighforMeqB-1}) satisfying Eq. (\ref{eq:LDAopt1a-1}) or Eq. (\ref{eq:LDAopt2a-1}) are the eigenvalues of the Riemannian Hessian at $\matW\in\Stiefellda$ with the choice $\matM_{\matW}\coloneqq\ldaB$.
 Obviously, classification of the critical points does not depend on the Riemannian metric.
-Therefore, we can classify the critical points using the signs of the eigenvalues of the Riemannian Hessian at $\matW\in\Stiefellda$ with the choice $\matM=\ldaB$.
+Therefore, we can classify the critical points using the signs of the eigenvalues of the Riemannian Hessian at $\matW\in\Stiefellda$ with the choice $\matM_{\matW}\coloneqq\ldaB$.

-Recall from the proof of Theorem \ref{thm:LDAHessiantheorem} that in the special case $\matM=\ldaB$, the eigenvalues of Eq. (\ref{eq:LDAHessianoptimal-1} are also the eigenvalues of the Riemannian Hessian at a critical point $\matW\in\Stiefellda$.
+Recall from the proof of Theorem \ref{thm:LDAHessiantheorem} that in the special case $\matM_{\matW}\coloneqq\ldaB$, the eigenvalues of Eq. (\ref{eq:LDAHessianoptimal-1} are also the eigenvalues of the Riemannian Hessian at a critical point $\matW\in\Stiefellda$.
 The eigenvalues are:

 and